tobealive/docs/docs/concepts/interfaces.md

 ### Interface method definitions

-Also unlike Go, an interface can have its own methods, similar to how structs can have their methods.
+Also, unlike Go, an interface can have its own methods, similar to how structs can have their methods.
-These 'interface methods' do not have to be implemented, by structs which implement that interface.
+These 'interface methods' do not have to be implemented by structs which implement that interface.
 They are just a convenient way to write `i.some_function()` instead of `some_function(i)`, similar to how struct methods can be looked at, as a convenience for writing `s.xyz()` instead of `xyz(s)`.

 > **Note**
 > This feature is NOT a "default implementation" like in C#.